Learn how to eliminate paper clutter with these organization tips.

 Figuring out how to eliminate paper clutter is key as our homes are constantly being fed more and more paper.
 Whether it is papers from school, mail, bills, or manuals, the paper is everywhere!
 This week in the Clear the Clutter Challenge, we are focusing on the office and papers!

-2. Purchase the Ultimate Decluttering Guide.
+Make sure to purchase the Ultimate Decluttering Guide.
 This 42-page Decluttering Guide is a compilation of all of the ideas and checklists from our Decluttering Challenges PLUS new additional resources.
 Purchase here!

 This post contains Amazon affiliate links.
 Please read my disclosure.